Talend/component-runtime/sample-parent/sample-features/loading-analysis/README.md

 We can see that the SPI implementation has been well loaded, since the value is retrieved, and has been loaded by the container classloader `ConfigurableClassLoader` as expected.

 ### The second record checks SPI implementation provided by a dynamic dependency
-The spi implementation is provided by the dependency `org.talend.sdk.samplefeature.dynamicdependencies:service-provider-from-dynamic-dependency`.
+The spi implementation is provided by the dependency `org.talend.sdk.component.loading-analysis:service-provider-from-dynamic-dependency`.
 It is returned by the `@DynamicDependency` service.
 ```
 +---------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | key                       | value                                                                                                                                                                                                                                                                                                                        |